SteveJustin1963/tec-ps-2/README.md

 # tec-ps-2
 reading the ps/2 mouse

-Sure, here's a high-level assembly language example of how you might implement the PS/2 mouse driver routine:
+a high-level assembly language example of how you might implement the PS/2 mouse driver routine:

 ```assembly
 ; Define I/O ports and buffer sizes